makusets/esphome-toshiba-ab/README.md

 Older ESTIA models using R410A use a different protocol.
 Have a look at https://github.com/vakkeli/toshiba_uart_ctrl for R410 models, [@vakkeli](https://github.com/vakkeli) integration should be compatible with this board (with the correct UART pins setup in yaml).
 Happy to integrate that protocol into this repo if someone wants to run the tests.

+# Installation
-## To install, add or modify these sections in your esphome device yaml file
+## Add or modify these sections in your esphome device yaml file

 ```yaml